 If your organisation is serious about helping its people absorb, retain and apply important information, processes or even company values, it needs to have the right cultural frameworks in place.

 The saying “the fish rots from the head down” certainly rings true in this instance.
 An organisation must have its most senior managers on-board to help drive the cultural shift that is required to implement an effective digital learning strategy.

 Is there an appreciation at the highest levels within your organisation that traditional training techniques are no longer adequate?
-Ever more important, is there an understanding about the importance of measuring training and education outcomes against KPIs to determine the ROI?
+Evermore important, is there an understanding of the importance of measuring training and education outcomes against KPIs to determine the ROI?

 From here it becomes easier for organisations to consider and ultimately justify investment in technologies that support true eLearning.